eaysin-arafat/react-form-interactions/README.md

 ```
 import React from 'react';
 import { useForm } from 'react-form-usecontrol';
-import Input from './Input'; // Assuming you have an Input component

 const FormComponent = () => {
   // Define initial form state and validation function